aws-samples/drs-template-manager/README.md

 In order to use this solution, it is required to have actively replicating servers in DRS.
 For more information on getting started with DRS reference the [quick start guide](https://docs.aws.amazon.com/drs/latest/userguide/getting-started.html).

-Part of this solution is creating a lambda function which needs to make API calls to  DRS, EC2, and S3.
+Part of this solution is creating lambda functions which need to make API calls to  DRS, EC2, and S3.
 It is required to have a role with the proper permissions to access all three services.
 You can create a role with 3 managed policies for simplicity:

 - "AWSElasticDisasterRecoveryReadOnlyAccess"